sonots/redis_getlock/README.md

 This gem takes a following approach to resolve this problem.

 1. Expiration time is set to `2` (default) seconds
-2. Extend the lock in each `1` (default) sencond interval invoking another thread
+2. Extend the lock in each `1` (default) second interval invoking another thread

 This way ensures to release orphaned lock in 2 seconds.
 We are released from caring of the value of `expire`!!